the-events-calendar/event-tickets/readme.txt

 * Feature - Use the same loading icon for the RSVP block that we're using for the tickets block.
 [135660]
 * Tweak - Added `is_tickets_enabled_post_context()` function [124403]
+* Tweak - Avoid loading plugin assets on post types that are not tickets-enabled post types [124403]
 * Fix - Fix the header image attachment handling for RSVP blocks [137243]
 * Fix - Ensure that tickets without an end date set in the Classic editor get set to end at the start of an event per the tooltip [125969]